Pink Floyd Logo

 Pink Floyd Logo 1973-1978

 The most memorable image of Pink Floyd was a triangular prism through which a ray passed, refracting and decaying into the entire spectrum of colors.
 This drawing became the main decoration of The Dark Side of the Moon.
 Its author is Storm Elvin Thorgerson.
-The graphic designer took into account the angle of deflection of the light wave from the point of view of physics and paid special attention to contrast: the rainbow colors stand out brightly against the black background.
+The graphic designer considered the light wave’s angle of deflection from a physics perspective and paid special attention to contrast: the rainbow colors stand out brightly against the black background.

 1979 – 1985